-Today marks the 340th anniversary of the founding of our Observatory - Britain's first state-funded scientific research institution.
-Our Curator Louise tells us more.
+Discover the story of the founding of our Observatory, Britain's first state-funded scientific research institution.

 The race to map the stars had begun and Flamsteed wasted no time: he started by recording observations made from the north-east turret of the White Tower within the Tower of London.
 In the meantime, the architect Christopher Wren and his assistant Robert Hooke began to draw up plans for the new observatory.
 Initially, the Royal Society had planned to establish an observatory within the grounds of Chelsea College but once the new royal version had been announced, the scheme was abandoned and the King declared that the new observatory should be built within Greenwich Park ‘upon the highest ground at or near the place where the castle stood, with lodging for our astronomical observator’.
 The hilltop location in the park offered many advantages with good views of the skies in a fairly rural location away from the smog and dirt of the city but still accessible by river.
 Wren drew up plans for an elegant building to be constructed on the remaining foundations of Greenwich Castle, a former hunting lodge.
 The building featured a series of rooms for living accommodation topped by a large octagonal room designed for observations and ‘a little for pompe’.